 Psychedelic Harm Reduction & Integration: Introduction for Practitioners

-Support your clients as they make meaning of their psychedelic experiences
+Support your clients as they navigate and interpret their psychedelic experiences

-Led by a physician, a psychologist and an integration specialist, this training draws upon clinical experience, current evidence, and state of best practices in the field of psychedelic-assisted psychotherapy.
+Led by a physician, a psychologist, and an integration therapist, this training draws upon clinical experience, current evidence, and state of best practices in the field of psychedelic-assisted therapy.Register today

 The emerging use of psychedelics